syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the resize handle

-To change the appearance of the resize handle, use the following CSS code:
+To customize the appearance of the resize handle, apply the following CSS code to your Blazor application:

 ```cshtml
 <style>